wi-fighters/side-projects/triage.md

 ## Probably (if you put in the time, I reckon you got this)

+### CSS art

-CSS art: Christmas tree
+- Christmas tree
-CSS art: Snow globe
+- Snow globe
-CSS art: draw a phone in HTML + CSS.
-If there's time, add JS interactivity CSS art: animal walking around with hover effects
+- draw a phone in HTML + CSS.
+If there's time, add JS interactivity
+- animal walking around with hover effects
+- Animation using keyframes

+### Information website

-Website: HTML + CSS (inspiration: https://www.art.yale.edu/about/contact)...
+- Oldschool website: HTML + CSS (inspiration: https://www.art.yale.edu/about/contact)...
 JS only if there's extra time

-CSS art: Animation using keyframes
+- Homepage / landing page for a real-world website

+- Numerology site: Enter a date, get an image + desscription back (can't tell you lotto numbers)

+### JS app (mostly back end)

-Kitchen duty generator (focus on either the front end or back end... both in a week would be a _Maybe_)
+- Kitchen duty generator (focus on either the front end or back end... both in a week would be a _Maybe_)

-Decision tree (focus on either the front or the back) e.g. Identify why the tree is sick
+- Decision tree (focus on either the front or the back) e.g. Identify why the tree is sick

-Konfigurate your own pizza (toppings, maybe prices...)
+- Konfigurate your own pizza (toppings, maybe prices...)

+### Front-end prototypes for a larger app

-Prototype of a UGC (user-generated content) web app for posting anonymous letters
+- Prototype of a UGC (user-generated content) web app for posting anonymous letters

-Prototype for a flashcard app (e.g. for learning language vocabulary)
+- Prototype for a flashcard app (e.g. for learning language vocabulary)

-Prototype for 2 views of a mobile app (as a mobile-only website).
-Layout first, then if there's time, add complexity (fancy graphics / polish / more views).
+- Prototype for 2 views of a mobile app (as a mobile-only website).
+Layout first, then if there's time, add complexity (fancy graphics / polish / more views)

-Numerology site: Enter a date, get an image + desscription back (can't tell you lotto numbers)

-Homepage / landing page for a real-world website

-## Maybe (sounds ambitious, but you might surprise me)

 ## Maybe later (cool idea, but not this week)